FENECON Commercial 92 — Assembly and Operating Instructions

 -

-No soldering work may be carried out on the power storage system.
-Heat introduced during soldering can damage the insulator and the safety ventilation mechanism and lead to overheating, explosion or fire of the battery modules.
+No soldering work must be carried out on the electrical energy storage system.
+Heat introduced during soldering can damage the insulator and the safety venting mechanism and lead to overheating, explosion or fire of the battery modules.

 -